 ii Double taxation

-Taxpayers can request the assistance of the US CA when the taxpayer believes that the actions of the United States or a treaty country result or will result in taxation in violation of treaty provisions.
-The US.
-CA can assist taxpayers under the mutual agreement procedure articles of US tax treaties through consultations with the applicable foreign CAs but may also unilaterally act.
-The grant of such authority by the mutual agreement procedure articles of US tax treaties is separate from and in addition to the authority under such articles for the US CA to consult generally with foreign competent authorities to resolve difficulties or doubts regarding treaty interpretation or application, irrespective of whether the consultation relates to a current matter involving a specific taxpayer.
+Taxpayers can request the assistance of the US competent authority when the taxpayer believes that the actions of the United States or a treaty country result or will result in taxation in violation of treaty provisions.
+The US competent authority can assist taxpayers under the mutual agreement procedure articles of US tax treaties through consultations with the applicable foreign competent authorities but may also unilaterally act.
+The grant of such authority by the mutual agreement procedure articles of US tax treaties is separate from and in addition to the authority under such articles for the US competent authority to consult generally with foreign competent authorities to resolve difficulties or doubts regarding treaty interpretation or application, irrespective of whether the consultation relates to a current matter involving a specific taxpayer.

-There are two offices within the US CA, the Advance Pricing and Mutual Agreement or APMA programme office and the Treaty Assistance and Interpretation Team office.
+There are two offices within the US competent authority: the Advance Pricing and Mutual Agreement or APMA programme office, and the Treaty Assistance and Interpretation Team (TAIT) office.
 APMA handles issues relating to the business profits and associated enterprises articles of US tax treaties and will handle double taxation issues that arise as a result of an allocation made by the IRS under Section 482 or by a foreign tax authority under its own version of Section 482.
 TAIT handles issues arising under other articles of US tax treaties.

 The United States does not impose value added tax or goods and services tax.